google/googletest/docs/reference/matchers.md

 **Notes:**

-1. The `MATCHER*` macros cannot be used inside a function or class. foo
+1. The `MATCHER*` macros cannot be used inside a function or class.
 2. The matcher body must be *purely functional* (i.e. it cannot have any side effect, and the result must not depend on anything other than the value being matched and the matcher parameters).